-Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity for that matter) is through live instruction from an expert.
-The difficulty in the early days of karate, with very few masters and travel not being as easy as it is today, is that very few people could learn the art of karate properly.
+Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity) is through live instruction from an expert.
+The difficulty in the early days of karate, with very few masters and travel not being as easy and accessible as it is today, is that few people could learn the art of karate properly.
 And so kata was invented.

-Adding to this, there was a concerted effort in the early twentieth century to make karate more palatable to a Japanese public that increasingly saw karate as too violent and uncivilised, which led to much of the more violent aspects of the art being smoothed over, and far less practical explanations for the movements being adopted.
+Adding to this, there was a concerted effort in the early 20th century to make karate more palatable to a Japanese public that increasingly saw karate as too violent and uncivilised, which led to the more violent aspects of the art being smoothed over, and far less practical explanations for the movements being adopted.

 This has led to a kind of interpretative aspect to kata.
 The movements are largely preserved, and we can be confident of the authenticity of a kata by observing the similarities between the many different variations from other styles.
 Even through a century of bifurcation, the original kata is still recognisable.

 It then falls to each karateka to study and interpret the kata in an effort to understand what the master had intended all those years ago.
 This, of course, leads to a lot of differences of opinion.
 What one karateka might see as a downward blocking motion to protect yourself from a kick, another might interpret as a hard, low strike with the fist.
 Differing interpretations are not necessarily incorrect, however.
 The determining factor is whether a particular interpretation works when used in a combat scenario.

 Competitive Team Kata

 Kata can be thought of like as a seed.
 It is small and easily transported.
 But only through planting it (studying the kata) can a plant (effective, practical karate) grow strong.
 And no two plants will be identical, but they will all work, if grown correctly.